-A Paris Museum Has 18,000 Skulls.
-It’s Reluctant to Say Whose.
+A Paris museum has 18,000 skulls.
+It’s reluctant to say whose

 What is more, French legislation has made any return a cumbersome and time-consuming process.

 “Our museums should do some soul-searching,” said André Delpuech, a former director of the Museum of Mankind who left that post in January.
 “But so far, it’s been a head-in-the-sand approach.”

 As with other 19th-century museums, the museum was initially a repository for items gathered from around the world.
 The skulls were collected during archaeological digs and colonial campaigns, sometimes by soldiers who beheaded resistance fighters.
 Prized by researchers working in the now-debunked field of race science, the remains then fell into relative oblivion.

 In 1989, Mennecier, the curator, put together the first electronic database of the collection.
 It enabled him to identify hundreds of what he called “potentially litigious” skulls — remains of anti-colonial fighters and Indigenous people, collected as war trophies or plundered by explorers — that could be claimed by people wishing to honor their ancestors.